Destinations Italy Milan & Lakes

 Isola · since 2009In Michelin 2026 GuideOpen 7 days

-InsiderThe cotoletta alla Milanese isn't on the menu — it has to be ordered two days ahead by phone.
-Locals know to do it.
+InsiderThe cotoletta alla Milanese isn't on the menu; it has to be ordered two days ahead by phone.
+Order it when you book.

 Trattoria del Nuovo Macello